 And finally, when the rows are present only in the target table, but not in the source table.

-we want to delete all such rows from the target table at the moment, within the target table, we have Johnson record with Id=3.
+we want to delete all such rows from the target table at the moment.
+Within the target table, we have the record for Johnson with Id=3.
 It’s not present in the source table, so we want to delete it from the target table.

 So after we execute the merge statement, this is how we want the output to be